algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 | Success          | #1E6C30  | #1E6C30  | #1E6C30  |
 | Alert            | #DCA114  | #DCA114  | #DCA114  |

-Since colors are quite easy and fast to change, the first choice was selected, as it was the same colors as Intermarché's ones.
+Since colors are quite easy and fast to change, the first choice was selected, as it was the same colors as Intermarché's.

 ---